More information is available at GOV.UK - about the government guidance to employers, employees and businesses.

 There is also a new Business Support Helpline Number 0800 998 1098.

 The Government Business Support helpline provides free, impartial business support and signposting services to businesses in England - which currently includes business advice on Covid-19.

-We are currently waiting for further information on guidance and financial support that may be available so that we can support affected eligible businesses.
+We are currently waiting for further guidance from Government on additional financial support that may be available during the new Lockdown from 5 January 2021 so that we can support affected eligible businesses.

 We will update our website when we have more information.

 The current grants available are on Local Restrictions Support Grant.